 In short, what is kale good for?
 A heap of things, and I'm sure there are many other yet unproven reasons why we should be eating this vegetable several times a week.

 For example, it has folate that is so important in preventing inflammation in the body, and birth defects.
-And is particularly rich in the vitamins A, C and K.
+And is particularly rich in the vitamins A, C and K. As they are in most organic food green.

 How to cook kale is a question we've faced because to be honest it's a rather dull vegetable; we eat it not because it tastes like a treat but because it's so important in preventing disease and promoting health; research suggests it's best lightly steamed.